Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-17-Monte-Carlo-Markov-Chains-and-Detail-Balance.md

 	<figcaption style="text-align:center;"></figcaption>
 </figure>

-Additionally, we can introduce a probability that the particle will will move right or left by the distance l, Pl, and Pr during some (also discretized) time step $\Delta t = \epsilon$$.
+Additionally, we can introduce a probability that the particle will will move right or left by the distance l, Pl, and Pr during some (also discretized) time step $\Delta t = \epsilon$.
 This can be written:

 <div style="font-size: 150%;">
 	$$ W_{ij} (\epsilon) = w(il - jl, \epsilon) $$